How to have the perfect Queensland picnic

 There’s something about packing up food and drinks in a basket and laying down a blanket that makes everything taste better (and the mood all the more romantic).

-Since today is International Picnic Day (what, you don’t have it marked in your diary?!), we’ve compiled 14 of the most scenic picnic spots in Queensland, plus what to pack for the perfect afternoon of grazing.
+We’ve compiled 14 of the most scenic picnic spots in Queensland, plus what to pack for the perfect afternoon of grazing.

 Boombana (Mt Glorious), Brisbane